 RP2.1-11 An international comparison of media representations of (natural) gas and hydrogen – Framing issue legitimacy

-This study is examining how gas is represented in international, national and social media.
-With an extensive analysis of media and strategic communication and various visualization strategies, the project identifies the gaps in existing corporate storytelling with focus on hydrogen and renewable gas.
+This study examined how gas is represented in international, national and social media.
+Through an extensive analysis of media and strategic communication and various visualization strategies, the project sought to identify gaps in existing corporate storytelling with focus on hydrogen and renewable gas.

 |Login||Full project details are available to participants of the CRC, please login or contact us to create your account.|